Delta Lake supports most of the options provided by Spark DataFrame read and write APIs for performing batch reads and writes on tables.

 - Table metadata

-Databricks Delta supports creating tables in the metastore using standard DDL:
+Delta Lake supports creating tables in the metastore using standard DDL:

 CREATE TABLE events ( date DATE, eventId STRING, eventType STRING, data STRING) USING DELTA

-When you create a table in the metastore using Databricks Delta, it creates a symlink-like pointer in the metastore to the transaction log and data that are stored on DBFS.
+When you create a table in the metastore using Delta Lake, it creates a symlink-like pointer in the metastore to the transaction log and data that are stored on DBFS.
 This pointer makes it easier for other users to discover and refer to the data without having to worry about exactly where it is stored.
 However, the metastore is not the source of truth about what is valid in the table.
-That responsibility stays with Databricks Delta.
+That responsibility stays with Delta Lake.

 CREATE TABLE events ( date DATE, eventId STRING, eventType STRING, data STRING) USING DELTA PARTITIONED BY (date) LOCATION '/delta/events'

-To control the location of the table files, you can optionally specify the
+To control the location of the Delta Lake table files, you can optionally specify the

 LOCATION as a path on DBFS.